-Willamette Falls Locks built in the early 1870's by the Wilamette Falls Canal and Locks Company, is located on the west bank of the Willamette River in West Linn, Oregon.
-It was constructed to mobilize traffic around the 40-ft high, horseshoe-shaped basalt ridge between Oregon City and West Linn.
+The Willamette Falls Locks, built in the early 1870s by the Willamette Falls Canal and Locks Company, are located on the west bank of the Willamette River in West Linn, Oregon.
+The system was constructed to mobilize traffic around the 40-ft high, horseshoe-shaped basalt ridge between Oregon City and West Linn.
 Under the guidance of Chief Superintendent Captain Issac W. Smith, Chief Engineer E.G. Tilton and Engineering Assistant J.A.
 Lessourd, hundreds of engineers, laborers, and stonemasons worked to ensure the project's successful, timely, completion.
-The Locks became a significant avenue for transport of goods throughout the region prior to the construction of the Willamette Falls Railway in 1893.
+The Locks became a significant avenue for transport of goods throughout the region prior to construction of the Willamette Falls Railway in 1893.

-Considered the first significant navigational improvement in the United States west of the Rockies, the Locks opened to the public on January 1, 1873 to the biggest public celebration since Oregon achieved its statehood 14 years earlier.
-The Maria Wilkins was the first vessel to travel through the Locks.
+Considered the first significant navigational improvement in the United States west of the Rockies, the Locks opened to the public January 1, 1873 to the biggest public celebration since Oregon achieved its statehood 14 years earlier.
+The Maria Wilkins steamer was the first vessel to travel through the Locks.
 It passed through the first lock at 12:17 pm, New Year's Day, 1873.

 In 1890, a flood damaged the Locks as well as the home of Lock Tender Jack Chambers.
-By 1899 the Locks had fallen into disrepair, and, for restoration of the Locks, the United States Army Corp of engineers began examining the feasibility of purchasing the Locks from the Portland Railway Light and Power Company.
+By 1899, the Locks had fallen into disrepair, and, for restoration of the Locks, the United States Army Corps of engineers began examining the feasibility of purchasing the Locks from the Portland Railway Light and Power Company.
 The War Department approved a \$375,000 purchase of the Locks in 1912; the purchase was completed in 1915.
 Under the supervision of Major H.C.
 Jewett and Assistant Engineer E.B.
 Thomson, the Corps' reconstruction of the Locks began April 1916 and completed September 1, 1917.

 The Locks were added to the National Register of Historic Places in 1974 and later designated as an Oregon Historic Civil Engineering Landmark by the American Society of Civil Engineers in 1991.
-December 2011, out of concern for public safety, excessive deterioration led the Corps to reclassify the Locks as nonoperational.
+The Locks were closed in